sosteniente/HIP/0031-informing-users-about-legal-antenna-usage.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-- Does the DeWi onboarding server have a way of temporarly refusing onboarding?
+- Does the DeWi onboarding server have a way of temporarily refusing onboarding?
 - Is the DeWi capable (staffing for example) of and willing to enforcing this HIP?

 # Deployment Impact